 Hemp has some wonderful properties too.
 It’s stronger and more lasting than cotton; it softens with use and yet, remains hard-wearing.
-Hemp’s strength and durability means the fibres tend to keep their shape well.
-Hemp is also very breathable and hypoallergenic.
+Hemp's strength and durability means the fibres tend to keep their shape well.
+Hemp is also very breathable.
 It regulates your temperature, keeping you cool in summer and warm in winter.
-It can also protect your skin from the sun to the equivalent of SPF 15 sunscreen!

 After use, it biodegrades

 What do you love about hemp fashion?
 We’d love to hear!
-Let us know in the comments below.
-You might also enjoy reading our organic cotton post.
+Let us know in the comments below or tweet us @wearethought

 You might also love reading our organic cotton post